 When looking for a blend of carbohydrates, sodium and electrolytes to supplement an athletic performance, Gatorade is nearly unbeatable.
 However, in a clinical setting, Pedialyte has been the chosen brand due to its superior water retention qualities.
 Although Gatorade does provide a decent amount of sodium, it’s still only half of what Pedialyte brings to the table.

 If you’re hitting the weight room with a strength or hypertrophy training, you really don’t need to reach further than water for your hydration needs.
-However, there are a few scenarios which necessitate a little extra.
-Long duration training like steady-state cardio, sprints or conditioning exercises; athletic sports competition like soccer, tennis or basketball; or illness that causes dehydration stomach flu or diarrhea.
+However, there are a few scenarios that necessitate a little extra.
+Long duration training like steady-state cardio, sprints, or conditioning exercises; athletic sports competition like soccer, tennis, or basketball; or illness that causes dehydration stomach flu, or diarrhea.